slubold/slubold.github.io/LS_Geometry_Summary.md

 This note is intended to briefly explain three key ideas of our approach in [Identifying the latent space geometry of network models through analysis of curvature](https://arxiv.org/abs/2012.10559) These three ideas are
 - Embeddability of points via eigenvalues
 - Constructing confidence intervals for eigenvalues using bootstrapping.
-- Construcint a distance matrix from the graph.
+- Constructing a distance matrix from the graph.

 # Introduction
 The latent space (LS) model, originally proposed in Hoff (2002), uses low-dimensional representations of nodes to depict complex, high-dimensional dependencies between nodes in a network.
 We consider the following generative model.